Rennet

 Rennet (/ˈrɛnᵻt/) is a complex set of enzymes produced in the stomachs of ruminant mammals.
-Chymosin, its key component, is a protease enzyme that curdles the casein in milk.
-In addition to chymosin, rennet contains other enzymes, such as pepsin and a lipase.
+Its key component is chymosin, a protease enzyme that curdles the casein proteins in milk.
+Rennet also contains other enzymes such as pepsin and a lipase.

 Rennet has traditionally been used to separate milk into solid curds and liquid whey, used in the production of cheeses.
 Rennet from calves has become less common for this use, to the point that less than 5% of cheese in the United States is made using animal rennet today.
 Most cheese is now made using chymosin derived from bacterial sources.

 Molecular action of rennet enzymes

 One of the main actions of rennet is its protease chymosin cleaving the kappa casein chain.
 Casein is the main protein of milk.
 Cleavage removes the slightly negatively charged glycomacropeptide (GMP) from the surface of the casein micelle.
 Because negative charges repel other negative charges, the GMP prevents casein micelles from adhering to each other.
 With the GMP removed, the casein micelles can begin to cluster and lose their polar charge, causing them to rise out of the polar water molecules and join non-polar milk fat as a portion of the cheese curd.
 This action is enhanced in the presence of strong ions like those formed from calcium and phosphate.
 As such, those chemicals are occasionally added to supplement pre-existing quantities in the cheese making process, especially in calcium phosphate-poor goat milk.
 The solid truncated casein protein network traps other components of milk, such as fats and minerals, to create cheese.